Intel, Microsoft deal with widespread computer-chip vulnerability

 Intel said its chips weren’t the only ones affected and predicted no material effect on its business, while Microsoft, the largest software maker, said it released a security update to protect users of devices running Intel and other chips.
 Google, which said the issue affects Intel, AMD and ARM Holdings chips, noted that it updated most of its systems and products with protections from attack.
 Amazon.com, whose AWS is No. 1 in cloud computing, said most of its affected servers have already been secured.

 Hackers for decades have exploited security holes in software — for example, by inducing careless, unsuspecting users to open attachments that unleash viruses or other malware onto a device or network.
 The weakness uncovered by Google, by contrast, underscores the potential damage wreaked by vulnerabilities in hardware.

 Complex components, such as microprocessors, can be harder to fix and take longer to design from scratch if flawed.

 “It’s a big one, and it’s a severe one.
 This gives an attacker capabilities that bypass the common operating system security controls that we’ve relied on for 20 years,” said Jeff Pollard, an analyst at Forrester Research.
 “There’s big impact on both the consumer and enterprise.”

 Intel’s stock remained under pressure even after its statement.
-It closed the regular session Wednesday down 3.4 percent and fell another 0.9 percent in after-hours trading.
+It closed the regular session Wednesday down 3.4 percent and fell an additional 0.9 percent in after-hours trading.

 Meanwhile rival AMD’s stock climbed 5.2 percent in the regular session and rose 2.3 percent more in extended trading.

 “We struggle to believe that Intel won’t face some sort of financial liability,” analysts at Sanford C. Bernstein wrote in a note.

-Applying the operating system upgrades designed to remedy the flaw could hamper performance, security experts said.
+Applying the operating- system upgrades designed to remedy the flaw could hamper performance, security experts said.

 The Register reported that slowdowns could be as much as 30 percent — something Intel said would occur only in extremely unusual circumstances.

 Computer slowdowns will vary based on the task being performed and for the average user “should not be significant and will be mitigated over time,” Intel said, adding that it has begun providing software to help limit potential exploits.

 Intel’s efforts to play down the impact resulted in a war of words with AMD.
-Intel said it’s working with chipmakers including AMD and ARM Holdings, as well as operating system makers to develop an industrywide approach to resolving the issue.
+Intel said it’s working with chipmakers including AMD and ARM Holdings, as well as operating-system makers to develop an industrywide approach to resolving the issue.
 AMD was quick to retort, saying, “there is near-zero risk” to its processors because of differences in the way they are designed and built.

 The vulnerability doesn’t just affect PCs.
 All modern microprocessors, including those that run smartphones, are built to essentially guess what functions they’re likely to be asked to run next.
 By queuing up possible executions in advance, they’re able to crunch data and run software much faster.

 The problem in this case is that this predictive loading of instructions allows access to data that’s normally cordoned off securely, Intel Vice President Stephen Smith said on a conference call.

 That means, in theory, that malicious code could find a way to access information that would otherwise be out of reach, such as passwords.

-“The techniques used to accelerate processors are common to the industry,” said Ian Batten, a computer science lecturer at the University of Birmingham in the U.K. who specializes in computer security.
-The fix being proposed will definitely result in slower operating times, but reports of slowdowns of 25 percent to 30 percent are “worst-case” scenarios, he said.
+“The techniques used to accelerate processors are common to the industry,” said Ian Batten, a computer- science lecturer at the University of Birmingham in the U.K. who specializes in computer security.

+The fix being proposed will definitely result in slower operating times, but reports of slowdowns of 25 to 30 percent are “worst-case” scenarios, he said.

 Intel Chief Executive Officer Brian Krzanich told CNBC that a researcher at Google made Intel aware of the issue “a couple of months ago.”